Juice Newton: Early 1980s pop music success

 In 1981, Newton's video for "Angel of the Morning" was the first country-music video to air on MTV, and the 40th video to air on the channel overall.
 Newton was the third female solo artist to be featured on MTV's first air date (after videos by Pat Benatar and Carly Simon).

 Juice sold more than a million copies in the United States and went Triple-Platinum (300,000 copies) in Canada.
-"Angel of the Morning" and "The Sweetest Thing (I've Ever Known)" each reached #1 on the Billboard Adult Contemporary chart, where Newton would chart regularly for the next several years.
+"Angel of the Morning" and "The Sweetest Thing (I've Ever Known)" each reached No. 1 on the Billboard Adult Contemporary chart, where Newton would chart regularly for the next several years.
 In 1982, Newton received two Grammy nominations for Best Female Vocalist: one for "Angel of the Morning" in the Pop category, and another for "Queen of Hearts" in Country.

 These two singles became her biggest sellers in the United States, each earning an RIAA Gold certification.
-(Note: in 1981 and 1982, when these singles were certified, the RIAA standard for Gold singles was "more than 1 million copies sold"; in 1989, RIAA lowered the standard to 500,000 for Gold single certifications.)
+(In 1981 and 1982, when these singles were certified, the RIAA standard for Gold singles was "more than 1 million copies sold"; in 1989, RIAA lowered the standard to 500,000 for Gold single certifications.)
 The songs were also sizable hits in Canada, Australia, Germany, the Netherlands, and other countries.
 For example, "Angel of the Morning" peaked at No. 1 in Canada and No. 43 in the UK Singles Chart in 1981.
 While "The Sweetest Thing (I've Ever Known)" did not receive a U.S. certification, the song's popularity propelled album sales from Gold to Platinum, and the recording remained in the Top 40 (of the Hot 100) for 18 weeks.
 "Shot Full Of Love" was released as a single in the UK, but failed to chart.

 In the spring of 1982 Newton released her fourth solo album, Quiet Lies, which sold 900,000 copies in the United States.
 The album went platinum in Canada (100,000 copies).
-From Quiet Lies came the Top 10 Pop and Adult Contemporary hit "Love's Been a Little Bit Hard on Me" (which garnered her another Pop Female Vocalist Grammy nomination).
-"Break It to Me Gently" was the second single and hit #1 on the Billboard Adult Contemporary chart, #2 on the Billboard Country chart, as well as #9 in Cash Box and #11 on the Billboard Hot 100.
+It spawned the Top 10 Pop and Adult Contemporary hit "Love's Been a Little Bit Hard on Me" (which garnered her another Pop Female Vocalist Grammy nomination).
+"Break It to Me Gently" was the second single and hit No. 1 on the Billboard Adult Contemporary chart, No. 2 on the Billboard Country chart, as well as No. 9 in Cash Box and No. 11 on the Billboard Hot 100.
 The recording, a contemporary remake of a Brenda Lee hit from the 1960s, won Newton her first Grammy Award for Best Female Country Vocal Performance, beating out contemporaries Dolly Parton, Rosanne Cash, Emmylou Harris and Sylvia.
-The album's third and final single, "Heart of the Night", reached #4 on the Adult Contemporary chart in early 1983 and climbed to #25 on the Hot 100.
+The album's third and final single, "Heart of the Night," reached No. 4 on the Adult Contemporary chart in early 1983 and climbed to No. 25 on the Hot 100.